You need to attach a preliminary study plan to your exchange application.

 - You must study full time while on exchange and you should achieve 30 ECTS in one term and 60 ECTS in one year.

 - Check the host institution's website for information about their courses.
 In case the new list of courses for next semester is not available on the website during the application period, please use the most updated information available at the time of the application.
-Read more about how to choose the courses under "What can I study during exchange and how my credits are transferred at Arcada upon return?"
+Contact the Specialist at international affairs if you need help to find the list of available courses at the host institution.
+Read more about how to choose the courses below.

-- In your study plan, you also need to fill in the start month and end month of your planned exchange.
+- In the form, you also need to fill in the start month and end month of your planned exchange.
 The semester dates and the study period varies from university to university.
 Check the semester dates on the host university's webpage for incoming exchange students.

 - Discuss your choice of courses with your amanuensis.

-- Your study plan must be approved by your Degree Programme Director.
+- Your study plan must be approved by your Degree Programme Director (Amanuensis if you study Business).

 What can I study during my exchange and how are my credits transferred at Arcada upon return?